What is Martyrs Grove?

 What is the vision for Martyrs Grove?

 Our desire is to enhance Martyrs Grove.
-As we see more and more people visiting Moody Center, we want the Martyrs Grove to be a prominent part of the Moody Center experience.
+As we see more and more people visiting D. L. Moody Center, we want the Martyrs Grove to be a prominent part of the Moody Center experience.
 That will include some changes to the physical design of Martyrs Grove, as well as sponsoring research that will help us learn more about the twenty-six women memorialized in Martyrs Grove.

-As such, we will be re-conceptualizing the Martyrs Grove to allow those who visit Moody Center to have a more immersive experience.
+As such, we will be re-conceptualizing the Martyrs Grove to allow those who visit D. L. Moody Center to have a more immersive experience.
 The plans for the Martyrs Grove are still in process and Moody Center will be working with Northfield Mount Hermon School to define the project.
 Right now, Moody Center has retained a landscape architect to help us design Martyrs Grove, as well as the rest of the campus.

 While none of the plans are final at this point, we do know that we will be planting 26 new trees, as well as installing new signage.
-We are also considering the installation of a path leading through the Martyrs Grove with seating in the center where people can reflect on the sacrifice of the twenty-six women, pray for the many Christian missionaries currently on the mission field, and consider how God might be leading them to participate in His mission of making disciples around the world.
+We are also considering the installation of a path leading through the Martyrs Grove with seating in the center where people can reflect on the service of these twenty-six women, pray for the many Christian missionaries currently on the mission field, and consider how God might be leading them to participate in His mission of making disciples around the world.

 In addition to the new trees, Moody Center will be retaining any useable wood from the existing trees.
 Our intention is to use the wood to create items that will remain on the campus to further commemorate the women of Martyrs Grove.